-King’s history students are encouraged to make full use of the opportunities available to them through the Institute of Historical Research (IHR).
-Many members of the History department convene its period-based seminars, including the flourishing Early Medieval History and European History 1150-1550 seminars.
-In addition, the IHR offers a wide range of other events besides: from student-run workshops to specialist training days.
-This intersection between Department, School and the IHR makes King’s a uniquely productive environment for graduate study in History.
+We will encourage you to make full use of the opportunities available through the Institute of Historical Research (IHR).
+Many members of the Department prepare and deliver its period- based seminars, including the flourishing Early Medieval History and European History 1150- 1550 seminars.
+In addition, the IHR offers a wide range of other events: from student-run workshops to specialist training days.
+This intersection between Department, School and the IHR means we have a uniquely productive environment for graduate study in History.

 If you are a full-time student, we will give you four to eight hours of teaching each week through seminars, where you will contribute to the discussion and prepare presentations.
 We will expect you to undertake 32-36 hours of independent study alongside this.